Floods, books & kids: Highlights of German election campaign - KESQ

 While Baerbock struggled to explain her green tax policies to the children, Laschet raised eyebrows by defending his cigarillo habit with the words: “I don’t inhale.”

-Scholz was forced to explain to his under-age interviewers why the German government hasn’t done more to stop migrants, including children, from drowning in the Mediterranean Sea on their way to Europe.
+Scholz was forced to explain to his young interviewers why the German government hasn’t done more to stop migrants, including children, from drowning in the Mediterranean Sea on their way to Europe.

 GOVERNING COALITION COLORS